Home

 fascination with computer hardware and gaming - gaming on Linux was in a sad

-state in 2009, and continued for several years after.
-But alas, the prodigal son
+state in 2009, and continued to be so for several years after.
+But alas, the

-has returned.
-And with my Nintendo Switch in hand, I don't think I will ever
+prodigal son has returned.
+And with my Nintendo Switch in hand, I don't think I

 Tech